apache/trafficserver/doc/developer-guide/plugins/plugin-management/logging-api.en.rst

    :c:func:`TSTextLogObjectDestroy`

-The steps below show how the logging API is used in the ``blacklist_1.c`` sample plugin.
-For the complete source code, see the :ref:`developer-plugins-examples-blacklist-code` section.
+The steps below show how the logging API is used in the ``blocklist_1.c`` sample plugin.
+For the complete source code, see the :ref:`developer-plugins-examples-blocklist-code` section.

 #.
 A new log file is defined as a global variable.